 Surely by then, this would have all blown over.

-Fast forward to present day and I’m getting in touch with those clients to sadly report:
+Fast forward to the present day and I’m getting in touch with those clients to sadly report:

 These unfortunate souls who have their mortgage approval in place, and now can’t buy a family home due to factors completely outside their control – an underlying health condition and COVID.